hardwario/website/content/blog/2018-01-15-maker-faire-in-prague.en.md

 These are the roles we are going to take our part in:

-* We will organize the so-called **Clownference** - a series of practical workshops about hardware design, firmware development and building great projects with the **BigClown IoT Kit**.
+* We will organize the so-called **Clownference** - a series of practical workshops about hardware design, firmware development and building great projects with the **HARDWARIO IoT Kit**.

 * Networking is a part of our DNA.
 That's why we are approaching some of the **greatest influencers** to make this event epic.